 Some of the strategies Connect Security put in place were ones that had already been on Johnson’s “to-do list,” he explained.
 “The most important thing we did was to finally put more focus on many of marketing ‘to-do’s,’ including overhauling our customer referral process, our social media presence and our SEO strategy.”

-Johnson said that his company’s focus on new marketing strategies — and executing on those strategies — is something that he will continue to pursue post-COVID.
+Johnson said that his company’s focus on new marketing strategies — and executing on those strategies — is something that he will continue to pursue while navigating the new normal post-COVID.

 In addition, Johnson said that the mandated Stay-at-Home orders really forced him to look at different techniques to connect and communicate with his customers.
 He said that the biggest success his business had was from focusing on customer referrals.